-The Plan will be available for a thirty-day Public Comment period (November 7, 2008 through December 8, 2008.)
+The Plan was available for a thirty-day public comment period (November 7, 2008 through December 8, 2008).
+The Plan and a public comment form were posted on the Mental Health

-The Plan and a public comment form will be posted on the Mental Health Services Act website and the Orange County Network of Care website.
-A notice will be sent to community stakeholders, announcing that the Plan is available for review and comment.
-In addition, the County will publish an ad in the Orange County Register and two local foreign language publications (Spanish and Vietnamese) publicizing the Plan's availability for public comment.

-Copies of the Plan and the public comment form will be available at Orange County libraries, mental health clinics, and the MHSA Office.
-A hard copy will be provided to all individuals requesting one.
+Services Act website and the Orange County Network of Care website.
+A notice was sent to community stakeholders, announcing that the Plan was available for review and comment.
+In addition, the County published an ad in the Orange County Register and two local foreign language publications (Spanish and Vietnamese) publicizing the Plan's availability for public comment.
+Copies of the Plan and the public comment form were available at Orange County libraries, mental health clinics, and the MHSA Office.
+A hard copy was provided to all individuals requesting one.
+No substantive comments were received during the public comment period.